wp-plugins/shutter-reloaded-plus/readme.txt

 Author URI: http://www.itinfo.ro/
 Author: Danaila Iulian Nicu
 License: GPLv2 or later
-Tags: images, javascript, viewer, lightbox
-Requires at least: 3.0
+Tags: images, javascript, viewer, lightbox, keyboard navigation, arrow keys, responsive, gallery, slideshow Requires at least: 3.0
 Tested up to: 3.7.1
 Stable tag: 0.5

-Darkens the current page and displays an image (like Lightbox, Thickbox, etc.), but is a lot smaller (10KB) and faster.
+Darkens the current page and displays an image (like Lightbox, Thickbox, etc.), but is a lot smaller (8KB) and faster.

 == Description ==

-Shutter Reloaded Plus is an image viewer for your website that works similarly to Lightbox, Thickbox, etc. but is under 10KB in size and does not require any external libraries.
+Shutter Reloaded Plus is an image viewer for your website that works similarly to Lightbox, Thickbox, etc. but is under 8KB in size and does not require any external libraries.

+It is fully responsive, cross-browser and mobile ready.
+Tested on Chrome, Safari, Firefox, Internet Explorer, Android phones and tablets, Windows Phone 8.

 It has many features:

-- keyboard navigation, left and right arrows, and close by pressing the Esc key
+- keyboard navigation with arrow keys, left and right arrows, and close by pressing the Esc key
 - resizing large images if the window is too small to display them with option to show the full size image
 - combining images in sets
 - redrawing the window after resizing, RESPONSIVE